2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Obsessed with trying to figure out all the hacks and shortcuts to get a good deal on a home.

-Things I wish I knew a decade ago when I was nervously signing the loan papers to own my first home.
+Things I wish I knew a decade ago when I was nervously signing the loan papers to buy my first home.

 "If you do real estate the right way, your home will build outrageous wealth for you.
 Wealth that leaves a legacy for your kids, your grandkids, and their grandkids."